FrancisCrickInstitute/TWOMBLI/README.md

 ![TWOMBLI Overview](https://www.life-science-alliance.org/content/lsa/4/3/e202000880/F3.large.jpg)

-TWOMBLI stands for The Workflow Of Matrix BioLogy Informatics.
-Diverse extracellular matrix (ECM) patterns are observed in both normal and pathological tissue.The aim of TWOMBLI is to quantify matrix patterns.
-The name TWOMBLI is also a nod to the American artist Cy Twombly whose works are full of diverse marks and patterning.
+**TWOMBLI**, which stands for **The Workflow Of Matrix BioLogy Informatics**, is a tool designed to quantify diverse extracellular matrix (ECM) patterns observed in both normal and pathological tissues.
+The name TWOMBLI also pays homage to the American artist [Cy Twombly](https://en.wikipedia.org/wiki/Cy_Twombly), whose works are renowned for their varied marks and patterning.

-TWOMBLI allows the quantificaiton of the following metrics, illustrated below:
+TWOMBLI enables the quantification of the following key metrics, illustrated below:
 * Number of fibre endpoints
 * Number of fibre branchpoints
-* % of image occupied by high density matrix (HDM)
+* Percentage of image occupied by high-density matrix (HDM)
 * Fibre curvature
-* Fractal dimension of fibre network
+* Fractal dimension of the fibre network

 ![TWOMBLI Metrics](https://www.life-science-alliance.org/content/lsa/4/3/e202000880/F2.large.jpg)

-### Version 1
+### Version 1: The Original Macro

-TWOMBLI was originally published as an ImageJ/FIJI macro:
+TWOMBLI was initially released as an ImageJ/FIJI macro:

 >Wershof E, Park D, Barry DJ, Jenkins RP, Rullan A, Wilkins A, Schlegelmilch K, Roxanis I, Anderson KI, Bates PA, Sahai E (2021) A FIJI macro for quantifying fibrillar patterns. _Life Science Alliance_, 4 (3) e202000880; DOI: 10.26508/lsa.202000880

-However, the ongoing maintance and development of the macro code was proving challenging, particularly as the number of users grew, along with requests for additional features and improved functionality.
+However, maintaining and developing this macro became challenging as the user base grew and requests for new features and improved functionality increased.

-### Version 2
+### Version 2: The Java Plugin for FIJI

-TWOMBLI was therefore reimplemented as a FIJI plugin, using software engineering best practices.
-Aside from easing future maintenance, reimplementing in Java allows the creation of a much more user-friendly interface and simplifies the addition of new functionality.
+To address these challenges, TWOMBLI was **reimplemented as a FIJI plugin**, adhering to best practices in software engineering.
+This transition to Java not only simplifies future maintenance but also allows for a more user-friendly interface and easier integration of new functionalities.

 # Installation

 In Fiji, you just need to add the TWOMBLI site to your list of update sites:
-1. Select Help › Update… from the menu to [start the updater](https://imagej.net/plugins/updater).
+1. From the FIJI menu, navigate to `Help` › `Update…` to launch [the updater](https://imagej.net/plugins/updater).
-2. Click on Manage update sites.
-This brings up a dialog where you can activate additional update sites.
+2. Click on `Manage update sites`.
+This will open a dialog where you can activate additional update sites.
-3. Activate the TWOMBLI update site and close the dialog.
+3. Activate the **TWOMBLI** update site and close the dialog.
-4. Click Apply changes and restart FIJI.
+4. Click `Apply changes` and restart FIJI.

 # Getting Started with TWOMBLI